Here’s the story of how our skydiving adventure came to pass. And, of course, the videos.

 So that’s it.
 It’s over.
 We jumped, and now it’s time to leave.
 We head to the car.
 It’s lunch time, I’m getting hungry, and I feel the urge to celebrate.

 I turn to Nikki.
 “OK honey, what do you want to do next?”
+I’m thinking lunch, or a celebratory beer.
 Without missing a beat she answers, loud and clear: “Edge Walk, CN Tower!”
 We’re not even in the car yet.

 Here’s the start to finish video of the whole thing.
 And it.
 Is.
 Awesome.